zeek/zeek/cluster/index.rst

 .. image:: /images/deployment.png

+For more specific information on the way Zeek processes are connected, how they function, and how they communicate with each other, see the :ref:`Broker Framework Documentation <brokercomm-framework>`.

 Tap
 ***
 The tap is a mechanism that splits the packet stream in order to make a copy